torum/XmlClients/README.md

 * Windows 10.0.19041.0 or higher

 ### Building
-1. Visual Studio 2022 with support for .NET Desktop App UI development (and optionally .NET Universal App development)
+1. Visual Studio 2022 with support for .NET Desktop App UI development.
-2. Clone this repository
+2. Clone this repository.
-3. Open solution in Visual Studio
+3. Open solution in Visual Studio.
 4. Select FeedDesk project, then compile and run.